 Build your identity as a certified blockchain expert with 101 Blockchains’ Blockchain Certifications designed to provide enhanced career prospects.

 Corda Blockchain Supply Chain Use Case

 Let us take an example of a typical r3 supply chain to understand exactly how it is implemented;

 Consider five entities of a supply chain, Farmers, Buyers, Transporters, Investors, and Insurance providers.

 Every entity has its own nodes in Corda.

-The farmer needs investment for growing a rare crop.
+The farmer needs investment to grow a rare crop.
 He comes to the Corda supply chain platform and locates different available investors.
 The history of investors is shown to the farmers along with the amount they can invest.
 Therefore, the farmer node initiates a proposal for financing with the appropriate investor node.
-The proposal state now has a specific farmer and an investor.
-The state can either be agreed, rejected or put on hold.
+The proposal states now has a specific farmer and an investor.
+The state can either be agreed, rejected, or put on hold.

 The investor looks at the farmer’s existing record, previous trades, and credibility.
 He accepts the proposal and both parties sign digitally.

 Now, the proposal state has been completed.
 The conditions associated with the proposal have been agreed upon by both parties.
 These conditions are pre-defined and enforceable so both parties have to abide by their rules.

 Next, the farmer looks for an insurance company on the platform.
 On the contrary, the insurance company can also reach out to the farmers to provide insurance.
 There will be a separate state and flow for this.